Puducherry–New Delhi Express

 It operates as train number 22403 from Puducherry to New Delhi and as train number 22404 in the reverse direction, serving the states of Puducherry, Tamil Nadu, Andhra Pradesh, Telangana, Maharashtra, Madhya Pradesh, Rajasthan, Uttar Pradesh, Haryana & Delhi.

 Service

-The 22403 Puducherry–New Delhi Express covers the distance of 2380 km in 38 hours 20 mins (57 km/hr) & in 38 hours 00 mins as 22404 New Delhi–Puducherry Express (56 km/hr).
+The 22403 Puducherry–New Delhi Express covers the distance of 2380 km in 38 hours 20 minutes (57 km/h), and in the reverse direction, the 22404 New Delhi–Puducherry Express takes 38 hours 0 minutes (56 km/h) to cover the same distance.

 Routing

 The 22403 / 04 Puducherry–New Delhi Express runs from Puducherry via Viluppuram Junction,Chennai Egmore, Gudur Junction, Vijayawada Junction, Warangal, Balharshah, Nagpur Junction, Itarsi Junction, Bhopal Junction, Jhansi Junction, Gwalior Junction, Agra Cantonment, Mathura Junction to New Delhi.